-- Motivation and Commitment: While clients may struggle with motivation for specific goals, you want to work with someone who is motivated to make some changes.
+- Motivation and Commitment: Clients may struggle with motivation, you want to work with someone who is motivated to make some changes.
 A health coach is more than just an accountability partner and cheerleader.
-You can work with clients on increasing motivation and finding ways to help them connect more to motivation by creating goals that match abilities and resources.
+You can work with clients on increasing motivation.
+Find ways to help them connect more to motivation by creating goals that match abilities and resources.
 Showing signs of motivation, such as a strong desire to improve, a willingness to invest time and effort, and a readiness to change is vital to a great coach and client relationship.

-- Realistic Expectations: It’s essential for health coaching clients to have realistic expectations about what health coaching can achieve.
+- Realistic Expectations: Health coaching clients need to have realistic expectations about what health coaching can achieve.
 They should understand that change takes time, and there may be setbacks along the way.
 If a client expects quick results and magical changes overnight, they may not be ready for health coaching.

 How you can find the right clients for you?